NiagaChain/wallet-faq/src/faq/es/ethereum/why-ethereum-transaction-stays-pending.md

-# Why Ethereum transaction stays pending?
+# Why does a Ethereum transaction stay pending?

-There are two potential reasons a transaction may remain in pending state for an extended period of time.
+There are two potential reasons a transaction may remain in a pending state for an extended period of time.

-The transaction fee is below the network average.
-This is the most common reason for a transaction to remain in pending state.
-In such cases, transaction gets confirmed after the network becomes less busy.
+The transaction fee is below the network average: This is the most common reason for a transaction to remain in a pending state.
+In such cases, transactions get confirmed after the network becomes less busy.

-When there is another pending transaction that was sent earlier.
-The user's transactions on Ethereum are processed in sequence and if there is a pending transaction, it needs to be completed (or replaced) first before any other transaction from the same user can take place.
+If there is another pending transaction from the same user: Ethereum transactions are processed in sequence and if there is a pending transaction, it needs to be completed (or replaced) first before other transactions from the same user can take place.